Trinity CE High School

 We have a good reputation for supporting the needs of students, providing excellent pastoral and academic support.
 Systems are kept simple so that students are clear about staff expectations regarding behaviour and that it is their responsibility to make the right choices.
 Teachers are fully supported, with students quickly removed by Senior Leadership for lack of respect or inattentiveness.
 As a result, students at Trinity are well behaved and there is a positive atmosphere in the school.
 Staff in all locations and posts work hard, support one another and enjoy the intrinsic rewards of working in a well-respected and oversubscribed school.

 Staff work well together at Trinity and enjoy attending staff social events.
-There is a regular staff quiz on Wednesday lunch-times, Zumba on a Thursday afternoon and a staff football team plays every Friday after school.
-This summer the school is holding a subsidised Staff Summer Party at The Midland Hotel, which the vast majority of staff are attending.
+There is a regular staff quiz on Wednesday lunch-times and a staff football team plays every Friday after school.
 Staff are encouraged to take part in the school play and join in musical productions.
-There is also a well-equipped fitness suite which is free for staff to use outside of school hours and during school holidays.
+We have a well-equipped fitness suite which is free for staff to use outside of school hours and during school holidays.
 Staff are eligible to apply for the school’s childcare voucher scheme and cycle to work scheme.

-Twice weekly staff briefings are held, along with regular staff meetings, departmental and team meetings and teaching staff have access to on-going Teaching and Learning Drop-in sessions, Behaviour Management Drop-in sessions and CPD sessions.
+Twice weekly staff briefings are held, along with regular staff meetings, departmental and team meetings and teaching staff have access to weekly development time and on-going CPD sessions.
 There is a well-established and comprehensive programme of support for newly qualified teaching staff, and this has been singled out as a key strength during on-going reviews of our mentoring practices.

 The school has a great location, close to the city centre and able to capitalise on its proximity to both universities, the Science Park, theatres, galleries and museums, the Royal Northern College of Music, the Aquatics Centre and Sports City.